sage-ke/sage-ke/README.md

 # Hi, I'm Kelvin Mwangi

-Final-year Bachelor of Science student in Mathematics and Physics at the meru univesity of science and technology, Kenya.
+Final-year Bachelor of Science student in Mathematics and Physics at the Meru Univesity of Science and Technology, Kenya.

 I build practical systems that combine physics, statistics and software engineering to solve real-world infrastructure problems, especially in water management and environmental monitoring.